Fort Smith Council: Government stipulations

 Several of these stipulations were new to the tribes, and caused much consternation and argument.
 They were already aware that the government planned to take part of their lands in the territory, and realized that they had no bargaining power on that point.
 They were prepared to make peace with each other (they had agreed to that in principle at the Camp Napoleon Council, which the government refused to recognize), and they knew, of course, about the outlawing of slavery.
 They were unprepared for the demand that the freed slaves (freedmen) be made full members of the tribe who had formerly owned them.
 And they were equally opposed to forming one consolidated government, which they recognized as dissolving tribal government outright, effectively extinguishing their identities.
+Choctaw Chief Allen Wright suggested the term Oklahoma as the name for the Indian Territory under an intertribal council.

 Treaties of 1866

 Before the Fort Smith council adjourned, it was agreed that the delegations would reconvene in Washington D. C. in early 1866 to complete their individual treaties with the government.